pranavdesh08/Machine_Learning_Algorithms/README.md

 LINEAR REGRESSION:
+1.Linear Regression Gradient Descent implementation using Numpy in Python.
-Linear Regression implementation using Numpy in Python.
+2.Linear Regression Stochastic Gradient Descent implementation using Numpy in Python.
+3.house_dataset.csv is an example of the dataset that has been used in the above implementations.

 PCA:
 data URL: https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data